FDOT District Four - Palm Beach Header Image

 (Boynton Beach, Lake Worth Beach, Royal Palm Beach, West Palm Beach, Palm Beach)

-Description: This -mile project on State Road (S.R.)
-804/Boynton Beach Boulevard from S.R.
-7/US 441 to Lyons Road in Palm Beach County began on February 6, 2025.
+Description: This 1.022-mile project on State Road (S.R.)
+804/Boynton Beach Boulevard from U.S. 441/S.R.
+7 to Lyons Road in Palm Beach County began on February 6, 2025.
 Work includes milling and resurfacing the roadway along the project limits to enhance infrastructure resilience and safety for the community; modifying existing pavement markings along S.R.
 804/Boynton Beach Boulevard to accommodate a 6-foot dedicated bicycle lane in each direction; constructing a sidewalk on eastbound S.R.
-804/Boynton Beach Boulevard from S.R.
-7/US 441 to east of the E-1 Canal to enhance pedestrian connectivity; reconstructing the sidewalk in front of the Baptist Health Bethesda Hospital West to 10-foot for enhanced pedestrian access; upgrading curb ramps, pavement markings, and signage within the project limits to improve visibility and connectivity; and upgrading guardrail connections to the existing bridge to enhance motorist safety.
-Please see the attached flyer for project information.
+804/Boynton Beach Boulevard from U.S. 441/S.R.
+7 to east of the E-1 Canal to enhance pedestrian connectivity; reconstructing the sidewalk in front of the Baptist Health Bethesda Hospital West to 10-foot for enhanced pedestrian access; upgrading curb ramps, pavement markings, and signage within the project limits to improve visibility and connectivity; and upgrading guardrail connections to the existing bridge to enhance motorist safety.
 For more information, please contact Community Outreach Specialist Melissa Readling at 772-577-8803 or [email protected]

 Cost/Completion: $3.2 million/Late 2025